JohanDBothma/jbcrud/README.md

 Whenever we want to see the Language or Interest on the user, we use the respective relationship function on the User model to call the name value for it.

+## How are emails sent?

+I added creation of Mailhog to be part of the setup, so once you run the sail up command, Mailhog would be accessible on port 8025

 ## Installation

 I installed this using **[Docker](https://www.docker.com/)** and I used **[Laravel Sail](https://laravel.com/docs/9.x/sail)** to speed up the creation process.